 Competitive Edge Attraction of travelers who prioritize flexibility.
 Pressure to match or exceed competitors’ cancellation policies.

-4. Video Marketing
+8. Video Marketing

-Video marketing is one of the most powerful hotel marketing strategies, helping to target marketing messages toward potential customers in a way that is convenient to them, in fact, according to the Video Marketing Statistics by Wyzowl, 91% of marketers are using video as a marketing tool in 2024.
+Video marketing is one of the most powerful hotel marketing strategies, helping to target marketing messages toward potential customers in a way that is convenient to them.
+In fact, according to the Video Marketing Statistics by Wyzowl, 91% of marketers are using video as a marketing tool in 2024.
 Video content is especially popular on social media platforms, and it can combine visual and audio elements.

 The range of options available to marketers is almost endless, from live streams of hotel activities to promotional videos highlighting hotel features and interviews with customers sharing their experiences.
 The growing prevalence of 360-degree video also opens up greater opportunities to fully immerse audiences.